 If any of the provisions in the Code are breached by either party, this can be enforced by the ACCC and things can get tricky from there.
 If this is the case, it’s important to speak to a lawyer.

 Franchise Agreements can also get quite messy when they’re about to end.
 For example, if a franchisor wants to end the relationship but did not give adequate notice (according to the Code’s provisions), this can lead to a dispute.
-We’ve written about what usually happens at the end of a Franchise Agreement here.

 If you’re not sure whether you’re under a Licence or Franchise Agreement, it’s best to speak to a lawyer to get the right documents ready.
 Being a franchisor or franchisee has a number of obligations that are heavily enforced, so you want to make sure you’re compliant.